mahnaz007/ImagePreprocessing/docs/usage.md

     fMRIPrep v24.0.1 – Required for fMRI preprocessing. pydeface 2.0.0 – Used for defacing anatomical data. bids-validator 1.14.13 – Used for validating BIDS datasets.
 **Note**: In this project, all Singularity Image Format (SIF) files, required for running different processes are stored in a specific directory.
-This ensure everyone can easily access the necessary files.
+This ensures everyone can easily access the necessary files.
-Location of these files are in the following path:
+Location of these files is in the following path:
   ```
 /nic/sw/IRTG
   ```